alexisbellido/salt-django-stack/README.rst

 This Salt formula will setup a stack of one or more servers to run a Django project with some high availability and scalability features.
 The stack includes:

-* Gunicorn and Nginx webheads running * Django 1.9.x with Python 3.x and venv.
+* Gunicorn and Nginx webheads running * Django 1.10.x with Python 3.x and venv.
 * Gunicorn process managed via Upstart.
-* Varnish 3.x to cache static files and dynamic pages for non-logged in users.
+* Varnish (3.x and 4.x) to cache static files and dynamic pages for non-logged in users.
-* HAProxy 1.5x load balancing inspired by `Baptiste Assmann`_.
+* HAProxy (1.5x and 1.6x) load balancing inspired by `Baptiste Assmann`_.
 * HAProxy high availability support via Keepalived and floating IPs on Digital Ocean.
 * Redis.
 * PostgreSQL.
-* GlusterFS cluster for managing and sharing a volume for Django's static directory.
+* GlusterFS cluster for managing and sharing a volume for Django's static and media directory.
 Replica support is automatic if the number of hosts used as GlusterFS nodes is a multiple of two.
 * vim-gnome on the host used as a Salt master.
 Just because I love vim.

 The states are designed to be run together but you could take what you need and reuse in your own formulas.